SpAreuj/WarnSAST/README.md

 ------------------------------------------------

 ## Description
 This program aims to identify the use of unsafe library function or vulnerable usage of code constructs.
-This is an eary phase may gereate some false positive and negatives.
+This is an early phase may gereate some false positive and negatives.

 | Vulnerability                       | C/C++ | Java | Pyhton |
 |-------------------------------------|:-----:|:----:|:------:|